Lake Divide Farm

 • We accept Produce connection.
 The program runs until November 11th. (this week is the last week)

-Details about what Lake Divide Farm is doing:
+Details about what Lake Divide Farm is doing to increase food security:

 Community Account, primarily for our Eastern Market Customers